Trapani Sicily, Italy Travel Guide

 This shallow lagoon lies between Marsala and Trapani, near the ancient island of Mozia.

-Beyond Trapani, western Sicily holds sites of cultural and historical importance, glimpses into ancient civilizations and traditions.
+Beyond Trapani, western Sicily holds sites of cultural and historical value, glimpses into historic civilizations and traditions.

 Approximately 35 km (22 miles) east of Trapani.
 Reached by car or organized tour due to limited public transport.

 Approximately 95 km (59 miles) south-east of Trapani.
-Car or organized tour is recommended.
+Car or organized the journey is recommended.

 Approximately 50 km (31 miles) south of Trapani.
 Features an unique Kasbah-like Arab quarter.